StudySmarter - The all-in-one study app.

 Researchers can also analyse raw data in their research.
 For example, they can use it to find the arithmetic means of the data.

-The arithmetic mean (or simply just the mean) is a statistic used to find the average of a dataset.
-To calculate this value all of the values need to be added together and divided by the count of values added together.
+The arithmetic mean (or simply the mean) is a statistic used to find the average of a dataset.
+To calculate the arithmetic mean, all values must be added together and divided by the number of values in the dataset.

-The researcher wanted to measure the average responses given in two groups (drugs versus placebo).
+The researcher wanted to measure the average responses of the two groups (drugs versus placebo).
 Below you can see how this can be calculated and interpreted:

 Drug (experimental) group | Placebo (control) group |